 The base of this 30-minute recipe is brown rice.
 It’s quick and easy to make, plus rich in vitamins and minerals such as selenium, magnesium, and vitamin B3.

-To make this bowl extra filling and delicious, we also roasted coated sweet potato rounds until perfectly tender and sweet.
+To make this bowl extra filling and delicious, we also roasted sweet potato rounds until perfectly tender and sweet.

 For a pop of green and a bit of crunch, we steamed green beans until just tender, then added them to ice water to stop the cooking and keep them fresh and vibrant.